-Lexar's tool was once said to work on several other vendors USB drives that use compatible hardware.
-Though using the tool on an unsupported device may cause unexpected results or even corrupt the drive.
+Lexar's Bootit.exe tool might also work on several other vendors USB drives that use compatible hardware.
+Though using the tool on an unsupported device could cause unexpected results or even corrupt the drive.
 So experiment at your own risk!

-Lexar USB Format Tool - Flip the Removable Bit
+Lexar BootIt USB Format Tool - Flip the Removable Bit

 Authors Name: Janaki of the Lexar support team.